-✓ 53.
-Commissioned officers. a.
+53. Commissioned officers. a.
 Precedence or relative rank.
-Title 10, United States Code, section 3571, provides the general rule for determination of precedence among all commissioned officers of the Army serving on active duty in the same grade, whether temporary or permanent.
+Title 10, U.S.C., section 3571, provides the general rule for determination of precedence among all commissioned officers of the Army serving on active duty in the same grade, whether temporary or permanent.
 Among officers of the same grade in active military service, including retired officers on active duty, precedence or relative rank is determined, except in case of special assignment made by the President, as follows:

-(1) By date of rank.

-- (2) When dates of rank are the same, by length of active Federal commissioned service in the Army. - (3) When dates of rank and active Federal commissioned service in the Army are the -same, Regular Army officers will take rank among themselves in accordance with their promotion list positions, preceding officers of the Army National Guard of the United States, Army Reserve, Army of the United States, and retired officers on active duty who will take rank among themselves according to age.
+- (1) By date of rank. - (2) When dates of rank are the same, by length of active Federal commissioned service in the Army. - (3) When dates of rank and active Federal commissioned service in the Army are the same, Regular Army officers will take rank among themselves in accordance with their promotion list positions, preceding officers of the Army National Guard of the United States, U.S. Army Reserve, Army of the United States, and retired officers on active duty who will take rank among themselves according to age.
+Promotion list positions for Regular Army officers are determined in accordance with title 10, U.S.C., section 3574.
+Active Federal commissioned service in the Army includes all time served on active duty or active duty for training as a commissioned officer in the Federal service and service performed under title 32, U.S.C., sections 502-505; and for other than Regular Army officers, . also includes total number of days credited in any commissioned grade for points earned in the manner prescribed in b(2)(e) below. - b.
+Date of rank.